yuzhang21/dataviz-project-cs573/README.md

  9. Show tooltip when mouse hover lines, bars, or state on maps, also including any legends if applicable

 ## Schedule of Deliverables
 In the following table, I classify and schedule the tasks into several components and steps.
 There are total 4 weeks to complete the project.
 I assumed a 4-days (about 4h per-day) per week workload, for the total of 16 days.
 So all tasks were roughly distributed into 5 categories into 4 weeks (see below).
 The 6th session is for future work.
 Later, at the last week of the execution of the plan, I added an additional section to track all small tasks to improve the fix implemented features, which extended the total estimation a little bit.
-But the execution time is less and makes up some of the differences so that the project is completed on time.
+However, the execution time is less and makes up some of the differences so that the project is completed on time.

  1. Choropleths map and legend, color choice (Planned: Wk 1) **(Done by Wk 2)**
  2. Other charts (Wk 1: 3 days) **(Done by Wk 2)**
   + a.
 Different year line chart